Skip to Main Content

 • Representing a telecommunications company in a high-value commercial dispute implicating a nationwide communications network.

-• Serving as appellate preservation counsel to an insurance company for the federal jury trial of a multimillion-dollar dispute concerning alleged construction defects in a large residential development.
+• Counsel in a federal jury trial in a multimillion-dollar dispute concerning alleged construction defects in a large residential development; lead counsel on appeal.

 • Served as appellate preservation counsel to a natural resources company for a jury trial in a commercial dispute with tens of millions of dollars in claimed damages.

-• Representing a client in a commercial dispute involving a technology platform intended to facilitate quality control for consumer products.
+• Successfully dismissed a client from a complex commercial dispute involving a technology platform intended to facilitate quality control for consumer products.

-• Represented a leading ridesharing company as co-lead trial counsel in catastrophic injury cases with millions of dollars in claimed damages.
+• Represented a leading ridesharing company in catastrophic injury cases with millions of dollars in claimed damages.

 • Represented a wholesale energy company in a multi-jurisdictional dispute with multiple counterparties, preserving tens of millions of dollars of contract value and a key long-term business objective for the client.